PSL Wrap: TS Galaxy sinking deeper as Richards Bay leapfrog Siwelele on the PSL log, while Golden Arrows and Stellenbosch cash in with vital wins | Goal.com South Africa

 With the game finely poised, Khulekani Shezi stepped up decisively, firing home the winner in the 69th minute to ensure Manqoba Mngqithi’s men didn’t leave empty-handed.

-The result sees Arrows tighten their grip on a top-eight spot with 34 points, while Orbit remain in the relegation scrap, languishing in 15th place on 19 points.
+The result sees Arrows tighten their grip on a top-eight spot with 34 points, while Orbit remain in the relegation scrap, in 16th place on 19 points.

 - Backpage